danikavu/img2midi/README.md

 This midi set could probably sound ok.
 But in reality music does not have an upper or lower limit, and neither is stable without fluctuations.
 So we can try and add some of that also.

-First we will need to quantize the midi notes using the `stretch()` function.
-The we can use the `midi_modifier()` function to add fluctuation and the amount we want to shift notes up or down.
+First we should shift the notes to start at zero using the `midi_modifier()` function.
+We can then quantize the midi notes using the `stretch()` function to fit in bar view.
+Finally we will apply via the `midi_modifier()` function to add fluctuation and the amount we want to shift notes up or down.
 We can also set every step we want the midi shift to apply.
 The amount of shift per step is selected at random.

 	# Usually we should shif all the notes until the first note starts at zero.